TrendingTechnology/reactgo.com-1/blog/nested-resolvers-relationaldata-graphql/index.md

 ### Resolvers

-Next, we need to tell the graphql how to resolve the `user` query.
+Next, we need to tell the graphql how to resolve the `user` field  in the query.

 ```js